llleeeaaannn/resetcss/README.md

 ## The Breakdown

 First, we simply take all elements, including the pseudo-elements, and set them to border-box sizing.
 If you don’t know what border-box is, you should, it makes CSS sane.
-See (here for more)[https://developer.mozilla.org/en-US/docs/Web/CSS/box-sizing].
+See [here for more](https://developer.mozilla.org/en-US/docs/Web/CSS/box-sizing).

 By the way, I've seen people use *::before to select pseudo-elements instead of just ::before , they function the exact same way so save yourself the character.